openzfs/openzfs-docs/docs/Getting Started/NixOS/Root on ZFS.rst

        # devices as installation target.
 However, the alias support for
        # loop device was just introduced in March 2023.
 See
        # https://github.com/systemd/systemd/pull/26693
-       # For now, we will create the aliases maunally as a workaround
+       # For now, we will create the aliases manually as a workaround
        looppart="1 2 3 4 5"
        for i in ${DISK}; do
          for j in ${looppart}; do